bartzilla/multithread-tasks-main/README.md

 A Spring Boot backend that demonstrates multithread orchestration, asynchronous execution, progress tracking, cancellation, file generation, and scheduled cleanup.

-Built as a **quick-reference project for job applications** to showcase practical backend engineering with Java.

 ## ✨ What This App Does

 - Creates and manages polymorphic tasks through a REST API